PillaiSathya/keyrock-image-optimizer/README.md

-# 🌟 Keyrock Challenge – Image Optimizer on Kubernetes
+# 🌟 Keyrock Challenge – Image Optimizer on Kubernetes✨✨

 This project simulates a production-ready deployment of a lightweight Python-based image optimizer that can **resize** and **compress** images via Docker and Kubernetes.

 ---

-## 🚀 Features
+## 🚀 Features.

 - 🐍 Python app with Pillow library
 - 🐳 Dockerized and pushed to Docker Hub